Glen Ellyn Landscape Design

 When we design a home’s front foundation planting, our main objective is to highlight the beauty and character of the house.
 An overgrown landscape makes architectural features disappear and gives the homeowner the feeling that they’re being swallowed by darkness as their windows are shaded by shrubbery.
 However, if the landscape compliments the architecture rather than hides it, the most overlooked house on the block becomes the beauty of the neighborhood.

 Bringing this design from very nice to spectacular were the plantings.
-Thanks to the plentiful dappled shade, we were able to use both sun and shade loving plants.
-The row of bright pink roses make a bold statement against the formal white walls.
+Thanks to the plentiful dappled shade, we were able to use both sun and shade-loving plants.
+The row of bright pink roses makes a bold statement against the formal white walls.
 We used boxwood to create hedges along the walk and line the upper landing, echoing the formal structure of the wall design and giving a lush green for all seasons.
 Using a variety of perennials added color and interest to the informal areas of the landscape and softened the edges of the larger outcropping stone.
 Hydrangeas in the lower landscape give a pop of white that shows beautifully against the dark green groundcover and boxwood.

 Let us help you build the landscape design of your dreams.